kaushiksk/involve/README.md

 # Involve - Ballot papers on ethereum smart contracts
 Bringing transparency and security to voting using the ethereum blockchain.

+> This project was created in 24 hours as part of Microsoft's code.fun.do hackathon at NITK Surathkal
 # How it works
 - Every time a vote is cast, a new smart contract is deployed on the ethereum blockchain.
 This contains the constituency and the candidate that was voted for.